Graph Burning: Bounds and Hardness: Proper Interval Graphs

-Since proper interval graphs are subclasses of interval graphs, Proposition~\ref{prop:interval} is also true for proper interval graphs.
-Proposition~\ref{prop:interval} follows from the fact that, for an interval graph $G$, every vertex in $G$ is either part of a diametral path or adjacent to at least one vertex of the diametral path.
-Thus, it is trivial to see that for an interval graph $G$, the burning number $b(G)$ is either $b(P)$ or $b(P)+1$, where $P$ is the diametral path of $G$.
-Here, we prove that determining whether $b(G)=b(P)$ is \NPC\ even when $G$ is a connected proper interval graph.
+Since proper interval graphs are a subclass of interval graphs, the above bounds also hold for proper interval graphs.
+Proposition~\ref{prop:interval} follows from the fact that if $G$ is an interval graph with a diametral path $P$, then every vertex of $G$ either lies on $P$ or is adjacent to at least one vertex of $P$.
+Consequently, the burning number of $G$ is either $b(P)$ or $b(P)+1$.
+Hence, we establish in Theorem~\ref{thm:ProperNPC} that determining whether $b(G)=b(P)$ is {\NPC} even when $G$ is a connected proper interval graph.